eliasdevsilva-commits/desafio-ruby-on-rails/README.md

 }
 ```

-Endpoint used to retrieve data from the API.
+Endpoint used to retrieve financial transactions with their amount balance from the API.
 Access query stack use case:
 ### POST `/api/financial-transactions/get-by-filter`

 **Body:**